 The purpose of this policy is to assure that the Library grounds shall continue to be used and maintained in a manner that protects and is consistent with their traditional and customary use, and in a manner that supports the primary Library function of providing materials and collections that support the cultural, educational and informational needs of the community.

 The grounds are maintained as a landscaped and gardened area of quiet and beauty, for reading, for quiet conversations, for rest and respite in the center of a busy downtown area, and for access to and from the Library building.
-For these reasons, the Library grounds are generally not available for use for meetings, rallies, or other events which are likely to attract a large number of people or to create substantial noise.
-Such events are inappropriate to the Library, and they may more appropriately be held at other locations which exist in the surrounding city and county.
+For these reasons, the Library grounds are generally not available for use for meetings, rallies, or other events that are likely to attract a large number of people or to create substantial noise.
+Such events are inappropriate to the Library, and they may more appropriately be held at other locations that exist in the surrounding city and county.

 Granting an organization permission to use the Library grounds shall not be interpreted to constitute endorsement by the Howell Carnegie District Library of the policies and beliefs of any group using its facilities.

 - An Application for Use of Library Grounds must be completed and signed by an individual with authority from an eligible sponsor.
 Eligible sponsors are groups and organizations with individual members who reside within the library district or businesses that maintain an address within the district.

 - The use of the library grounds requires approval of the Library Board of Trustees.

 - Applications for the use of the library grounds are taken on a first-come basis.

 - Activities planned for use of the library grounds shall be limited to those which do not exceed 200 people.